Penetration-free Solid-Fluid Interaction on Shells and Rods: Results

 \textbf{Contact handling.} The simplest and most convincing way to highlight the contact handling capacity of our approach is to collide a liquid volume by a single particle, which is more visible in 2D.
 In Figure \ref{fig:validation} (a), we put a static particle in space (marked in red) whose mass is much larger than the liquid such that it serves similarly to a rigid boundary of infinitesimal size.
 We then pour a droplet on it with an initial speed of $-1m/s$ in the $y$-direction.
 In comparison, we directly add a Neumann boundary condition at the same location of the particle (marked in black) to enforce the fluid velocity to be zero on that face.
 The results show that our position-level penetration-free constraint correctly handles the collisions from all directions even for a single dimensionless particle.
 On the other hand, enforcing a velocity-level constraint fails to prevent the solid boundary from penetrating the liquid.
 An additional sticky artifact is also observed when the droplet passes through the obstacle.

 \textbf{Fluid incompressibility.} Volume conservation of the level-set is critical for accurately capturing fluid details and multiphase contacts.
 Compared to existing approaches, our method is simple in theory, straightforward to implement, cheap in computational cost yet still effective, which can work as a standalone module or couple with other parts with ease.
-In Figure \ref{fig:validation} (b), we let a droplet hits the ground at a high speed of $-5m/s$, causing the liquid to climb along side walls.
+In Figure \ref{fig:validation} (b), we let a droplet hit the ground at a high speed of $-5m/s$, causing the liquid to climb along side walls.
 Without our incompressibility module (bottom row), we see drastic volume changes, especially when the liquid parts from top and bottom collide and merge causing a lot of air voids suddenly disappear.
-This issue is mainly caused by the unprecise level-set representaion at sharp corners and erroneous advection schemes.
+This issue is mainly caused by the unprecise level-set representation at sharp corners and erroneous advection schemes.
 On the contrary, as shown in the top row, our method corrects unphysical volume gain or loss within each time step.
 The complete simulation is stable without any accumulated volume error.
+For the 3D case, we report the relative volume of the level set in the Bouncing example (Figure \ref{fig:volume}).
+As an ablation, we also show the result of the optimization without volume constraint, where the volume quickly collapses.
+In contrast, our optimization with volume constraint maintains the volume well, with error below 1\%.